alljoyn/hae/docs/interfaces/org.alljoyn.SmartSpaces.Environment/TargetTemperature-v1.md

 #### struct SetPoint

-* ** key ** -- string -- a dictionary key for each set point
+* ** target ** -- double -- the set point temperature.
-* ** min ** -- double -- a minimum value allowed for each set point temperature,
+* ** min ** -- double -- a minimum value allowed for each set point temperature.
-  expressed in Celsius.
-If there is no minimum value available, this shall be set to 0xFFF0000000000000.
-* ** max ** -- double -- a maximum value allowed for each set point temperature,
+* ** max ** -- double -- a maximum value allowed for each set point temperature.
-  expressed in Celsius.
-If there is no maximum value available, this shall be set to 0x7FF0000000000000.
-* ** step ** -- double -- a step value allowed for each set point temperature,
+* ** step ** -- double -- a step value allowed for each set point temperature.
-  expressed in Celsius.
                         This shall be a non-negative value.

-If there is no step value available, this shall be set to 0.
+All values expressed in Celsius.
+If there is no value available for any field it shall be set to 7fff ffff ffff ffff (NaN) indicating an unknown value.

-#### struct TargetTemperature

-* ** key ** -- string -- a dictionary key for each set point
-* ** temperature ** -- double -- a target temperature for each set point

 ### Interface Errors